 b) Putting out small fires: Sometimes, when one sector of your business improves, it can negatively affect other areas.
 Therefore, it is essential to map out the required changes in detail and follow a pattern with minimum interference with the functionality of the remaining sectors.

-c) Getting fast approvals: Time is another common challenge faced during a Change Management Process.
+c) Getting fast approvals: Time is another common challenge faced during the Change Management Challenges process.
 When new changes are introduced, there might be a shift to new technology or new systems and operating them would require approvals.
 The systems are either checked by internal or external personnel, and approvals generally take longer to come from external workers.
 An efficient workflow can benefit the organisation in such situations.

 d) Communication breakdown: It is important to keep communicating and updating how things are done in your organisation.
 Everyone on the team must know what's going on right away, and everyone should be able to see the latest documents to ensure all have the same information.